laanp/Icarus_Game_Manager/README.md

-# Icarus_Game_Manager
+# Icarus Game Manager
-An Excel Workbook &amp; associated vba routines to manage various aspects of the game Icarus-First Cohort
+An Excel Workbook and associated vba routines to manage various aspects of the game Icarus-First Cohort

-# Program Description
+## Program Description

 Welcome to the Icarus Game Manager!